 Spain.
 Mexico.
 Argentina.
 Peru.
 Colombia.

-Does the mere the mention of these countries leave you daydreaming about your next trip abroad?
+If you're learning Spanish, the mere the mention of these countries can leave you daydreaming about your next trip abroad.

-I’ve had the good fortune of spending time in many Spanish speaking countries and I can tell you from first-hand experience that they’re incredible places to visit.
+I’ve had the good fortune of travelling in many Spanish-speaking countries and I can tell you from first-hand experience that they’re incredible places to visit.

 Spanish-speaking countries are among the most popular destinations in the world for tourists.
 In fact, in 2015 Spain was the third most visited country in the world, while Mexico also made it into the top 10.